arihantv140305/GorPyt/README.md

 # GorPyt
-this is a great game.
-after every entry you have to click on the screen to continue
+this is a simple game written by me as a lame copy of pocket tanks. you need graphics.py for this game. type command: 'pip install graphics.py' in cmd